0xdayu/TCP-IP/TCP/README.md

 	  Here, we can see if there is hole in the pending array, it will store them or merge them until the data starting from 0 and deliver this slice.
 The user can read from receiving buffer if there is some data.
 Otherwise, it may block here.
 In addition, we deliver data from pending buffer to receiving buffer, the function will return the length of delivering data.
 Because, we don't deal with any sequence number here and it will deal with this logic in who uses this wrapping buffer.

-	* Sequence/acknowledge number: at the beginning, the sequence number is a random value and acknowledge number will be updated on the three-shake.
+	* Sequence/acknowledge number: at the beginning, the sequence number is a random value and acknowledge number will be updated on the three-way handshake.
 We also provide function to increase number depending whether it will start from 0.
 The TCB controls the sequence or acknowledge number and sending or receiving buffer only knows the difference between new or orignal number.

 	* Flow control: the sending will know the advertised window size (flow window).
 The sliding window size of sending is depending on the minimum value between destination receiving flow window size and congection window size (Extra Credit).
 Sender keeps sending 1-byte segments when window size is 0 to probe the remote window size.